National-Digital-Twin/iris-api/README.md

 ## Unit Tests

-Unit tests can be run by running the following command in the root directory : python -m pytest unit_tests/test_file_name.py
+Unit tests can be run by running the following command in the root directory: `python -m pytest`

 ## Security